Odd Starheim: Second World War

 He also organized the failed Operation Carhampton in 1943, an attempt to take over a German shipping convoy.
 The success of the Galtesund operation helped persuade the British in approving of the new, more ambitious plan.
 In the operation Starheim and 40 Norwegian soldiers were landed near Abelsnes in Vest-Agder by the Norwegian patrol boat Bodø.
 Thirty of Starheim's men were from NOR.I.C.1, while the remaining 10 belonged to the Royal Norwegian Navy.
 The first attempt, on 10 January, at capturing a convoy failed when the coordination of the various groups was lost.
 A second attempt on 17 January ended in a gunfight between the commandos and German guards.
 The group's cover blown, the Norwegians were hunted by large German forces and had to be assisted by local resistance people in order to survive.
 After an aborted attempt at attacking the strategically significant mines at Knaben the whole operation was called off.
-The leadership in London had not supported the plans to attack Knaben, instead approving of an attack on the titanium mine Titania in Sokndal, and the capture of a 10,000-ton ship in the Jøssingfjord.
+The leadership in London had not supported the plans to attack Knaben, instead approving of an attack on the titanium mine Titania in Sokndal Municipality, and the capture of a 10,000-ton ship in the Jøssingfjorden.
 The commandos were supposed to have escaped Titania by using the mine trolleys.
 Starheim and 12 other Carhampton members hijacked the Norwegian coastal passenger/cargo steamship SS Tromøsund on 28 February in an attempt to bring the ship over to Scotland, but Tromøsund never reached the UK, being sunk by German aircraft.
 All those on board, including the 13 commandos, the 26 crew, two passengers and three German prisoners of war, lost their lives when Tromøsund sank.
 Starheim and the ship's captain were the only ones whose bodies were recovered, drifting ashore on Tjörn near Bohuslän.
 Of the members of the operation who did not sail on Tromøsund 16 made their way to West Hartlepool in North East England by fishing boat, four men were given new missions in Norway and the rest made their way to neutral Sweden.
 Starheim was buried in his birthplace Lista.
 In addition to his British DSO, he was awarded the Norwegian War Cross.